Nodes 101

 - Any computer that can run a web browser

-- Minimum 100 Mbps internet speed
+- Minimum 100 Mbps upload and download internet speed

 To get started